maldahleh-archive/iTunesClient/README.md

 # iTunes Client

-iTunes Client is an iOS application that allows users to easily and quickly search the iTunes album library.
+iTunes Client is an iOS application that allows users to easily and quickly browse the iTunes albums library.